perlpunk/blog-source/content/posts/2024-04-Building-a-Perl-Module-in-OBS.md

 It's also possible to be notified of build failures for projects.
 Look at the "Watchlist" and "Notifications" items in the top navigation.

+You can download the generated rpm package under "Download package".

 I hope that was helpful.